om-ai-lab/RS5M/README.md

 * The RS-SD model that was tuned with 1% data of RS5M has been released:
   * https://huggingface.co/Zilun/GeoRSSD

-* We are tuning a model with 20% data of RS5M, which will be released later.
+* Models using 1% and 20% data of RS5M are provided.

-## Dataset Download (About 500GB, 128 webdataset tars)
+## RS5M Dataset Download (About 500GB, 128 webdataset tars)
 ### RS5M
 * Dropbox:
   * https://www.dropbox.com/scl/fo/kfv40wil27cadhtr1y23r/h?rlkey=t9pexlj0sklgochev2sf70w4s&dl=0